KWangMark/KWangMark/README.md

 - 👋 Hi, I’m @KWangMark
-- This is my personal page, and this page contains the learning analytics exercises and projects I have done.
+- This is my personal page, this page contains the learning analytics exercises and projects I have done.
-- 🌱 I’m currently learning learning analytics at Columbia University.
+- 🌱 I’m currently studying learning analytics at Columbia University.
 - 💞️ I’m looking to collaborate on interesting data projects to build up my resume.
 - 📫 Contact: